Adionika

 Constitutional and Legislative Foundations

 The 2007 Constitution laid the foundation of the modern state administration system.
-It introduces the separation of powers into legislative, executive and judicial; enshrines the central role of the Government of Montenegro in implementing domestic and foreign policy (Art.
-112); establishes the principle of legality (Art.
-145): all actions of state bodies must be based on laws.
+It introduces the separation of powers into legislative, executive and judicial; enshrines the central role of the Government of Montenegro in conducting domestic and foreign policy (Art.
+100); assigns state administration tasks to ministries and other administrative bodies (Art.
+111); and requires laws to comply with the Constitution and ratified international treaties, and all other acts to comply with the Constitution and the law (Art.
+145).

 Law on State Administration: Organisational principles of state bodies.